hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 defined at runtime.
 To properly store and validate these properties, we need property definitions which minimally include the property’s type (integer, string, enum, etc.).
-In addition, the properties (for example, product description, GPS location, or product dimensions) should always be stored and exchanged using the same format within Grid components.
+In addition, the properties (for example, product description, GPS lat/long, or product dimensions) should always be stored and exchanged using the same format within Grid components.

 # Guide-Level Explanation